secretstartups/handbook/content/handbook/security/security-engineering/application-security/runbooks/handling-s1p1.md

 title: "Application Security Engineer Handling priority::1/severity::1 Issues"
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

-# Appsec Engineer Procedure for Handling severity::1/priority::1 Issues

 The following process is a supplement to the first few steps of the [critical release process](https://gitlab.com/gitlab-org/release/docs/blob/master/general/security/process.md#critical-security-releases)

 Once a potential severity::1/priority::1 issue is made known.
 The appsec engineer steps are as follows:

 ## Triage

-1. Triage and verify the issue as you normally would [triage a report](./#hackerone-process.html).
+1. Triage and verify the issue as you normally would [triage a report]({{< ref "hackerone-process" >}}).
 1. To help SecOps quickly determine impact and log analysis, comment in the security issue with the summarized reproduction steps (HTTP Requests, generated log messages, images, etc).
 1. After escalating, do an investigation to try to determine if there are other immediately vulnerable components or other impacts.

 ## Escalate

-1. [Engage the Security Engineer on-call](/handbook/security/security-operations/sirt/engaging-security-on-call.html) with a link to the issue, a summary of what has happened, and an description of what SIRT may need to do.
+1. [Engage the Security Engineer on-call]({{< ref "engaging-security-on-call" >}}) with a link to the issue, a summary of what has happened, and an description of what SIRT may need to do.
-1. Engage the appropriate [engineering manager and product manager of the affected component](/handbook/product/categories/) in both the issue **and** in the appropriate Slack channels.
+1. Engage the appropriate [engineering manager and product manager of the affected component](https://about.gitlab.com/handbook/product/categories/) in both the issue **and** in the appropriate Slack channels.
 1. If help from the GitLab Dedicated team is needed, [follow the runbook to escalate to their engineer on call](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/team/runbooks/on-call.html#escalating-to-an-on-call-person).
 1. Ping `@appsec-leadership` in the `#sec-appsec` Slack channel with a link to the issue.
 This will help team leadership and other engineers get up to speed, in case they need to step in.